eslachance/enmap/docs/api-docs.md

 ### enmap.pushIn(key, path, val, allowDupes) ⇒ [<code>Enmap</code>](#Enmap)
 Push to an array element inside an Object or Array element in Enmap.
+DEPRECATION WARNING: WILL BE REMOVED IN ENMAP 6!
+Use push() instead!

 **Kind**: instance method of [<code>Enmap</code>](#Enmap)
 **Returns**: [<code>Enmap</code>](#Enmap) - The enmap.